Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 #### Compiling an AI Engine ADF Graph for V++ Flow

-An ADF Graph can be connected to an extensible Vitis platform.
+An ADF Graph can be connected to an extensible Vitis&trade; platform.
 That is, the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through the `v++` connectivity directives.
 Note the following:

 * An AI Engine ADF C++ graph contains AI Engine kernels only.
 * All interconnections between AI Engine kernels are defined in the C++ graph (`graph.h`).